oZelloX/QA-portfolio-/projects/api_shop/bug_reports/post_products_docs_incorrect_id_handling.md

 **Preconditions:**
 - The API is accessible at `https://fakestoreapi.com/products`
 - The user has Postman installed and a working internet connection
-- Valid JSON body is prepared with a custom `id` field
+- Request body is prepared according to official documentation, including `id` field

 ---